 The community contains 147 lots over 270 acres of land, in the most southern hinterland of the Gold Coast in Queensland, Australia.
 For more detailed ecovillage ‘facts’, open this the Fast Facts PDF document.

 The Ecovillage at Currumbin has won over 33 accolades for its design and leadership in sustainability – see the Awards page for more information.
 This makes it the most awarded residential estate in Australia.

-The Pasture and Co cafe operates from the front of the village most days of the week and a large community centre contains a large award winning pool, bali huts, large kitchen, two halls, library and playground.
+The Pasture and Co cafe operates from the front of the village most days of the week (not Monday or Tuesday) and the Resident’s community centre contains a large award winning pool, bali huts, large kitchen, two halls, library and playground.
 The pool uses EnviroSwim technology making it cheap to run and safe to swim in.

 GROUND at Currumbin also operates from the Village Centre selling fresh, local and organic produce each Saturday morning and health practitioner rooms during mainly weekdays.

 In the same village centre, The Green Marquee coordinates markets on the second Saturday of every month offering local food, crafts and artwork.
 They also offer wedding services.

 The Old Dairy Community Centre was constructed from and old dairy that previously existed on the site.
 The Reduce/Reuse/Recycle (RRR) Centre was completed in 2016.
 The final studio homes are in planning stage inside the village centre.
 A central community garden is also planned.
 Most residents tend to their own gardens near their homes or in greenways with friends/neighbours.